 To the uninitiated, getting Australian permanent residency through a sponsored Partner Visa may seem like a mere technicality rather than the Herculean task that it truly is (the number of times people have told me to “just get married”..).
 One look at the Home Affairs 820/801 Partner Visa page (or even a scroll through this post) should clear that misconception right up, though.
 Gone are the days when you could find an eligible Aussie to “anchor marry” or when you could hop off a plane in Sydney and be issued a passport on the spot (no joke).
 Get ready for hundreds of pages of scanned documents, statutory declarations on everything from your first date to the division of household chores, and for far more scrutiny to be applied to your relationship than really feels comfortable.

 Considering how much I relied on the advice of previous Partner Visa applicants and an array of other forum wisdom, I took meticulous notes throughout my own journey so that I could share information about my experience and answer questions once I came out the other end, just as many people did for me.
-I created this enormous step-by-step guide to the 820/801 Australian Partner Visa application process, which summarises the whole process from gathering evidence to finally clicking submit and links out to my other posts with heaps more detail about each step, in that hopes that it might make the process just a little bit less overwhelming..
-After all, how do you eat an elephant?
-One bite at a time.
+I created this enormous step-by-step guide to the 820/801 Australian Partner Visa application process, which summarises the whole process from gathering evidence to finally clicking submit and links out to my other posts with heaps more detail about each step, in that hopes that it might make the process just a little bit less overwhelming for other couples.

-Fast forward to present day, we’ve been together 3.5 years, lived together for 3, travelled to more than 20 countries together, been on overseas holidays with his and my family, been to visit my parents in Seattle 3 times, and have really intertwined our lives in just about every possible way.
+Fast forward to present day, we’ve been together 3.5 years, lived together for 3, travelled to more than 20 countries together, combined our finances and assets, been on overseas holidays with his and my family, and have really intertwined our lives in just about every possible way.
 To me, our situation is entirely uncomplicated, but unfortunately that hasn’t meant that the visa application process has been easy.
 Read on for a complete overview that will hopefully make your application a bit less stressful!

 STEP 1 // Get your head around the 820/801 Partner Visa